ifzz/dr_ge/README.md

 # About
+(If you've stumbled across this project please keep in mind that this is still very early in development and incomplete.)

 dr_ge is a simple, ultra light-weight game engine written in C and released into the public domain.
 Here's what makes it different from the rest.
- * Simple build system.
-The goal is to have the entire engine contained within a single .h file(!) with no external depencies.
- * A small code base.
-The goal is to make it possible to have a statically linked binary that is < 2MB for simple games.
+ * Simple build system
+ * A small code base
- * A simple, clean, no BS API.
+ * A simple, clean, no BS API
  * Public domain

 There are a few things this project does differently that goes against popular